botter-nidnul/botter-nidnul.github.io/Urbit_on_Android_Termux.md

 ### Step Six: Feedback

-It'd be helpful if you give feedback on where this does or doesn't work, either in a comment here or in the chat ~/~botter-nidnul/extreme-urbiting
+It'd be helpful if you give feedback on where this does or doesn't work in the group on Urbit `~botter-nidnul/urbit-on-arm`

 ↰ [Return to Index](index.md)